tonsillitis: causes, symptoms, and treatment

 • Stay away from people with throat infections.

-• Eat a healthy diet to boost immunity.
+• Eat a healthy diet that boosts immunity.

 • Quit smoking and avoid pollutants.